karthikeyan2378/react-table/README.md

 ### Step 3: Render the DataTable

 Pass your data and columns to the `DataTable` component.
-You must also provide a `getRowId` function that returns a unique identifier for each row.
+You must also provide a `getRowId` function that returns a unique identifier for each row, along with any other required state and handlers.

 ```tsx
 import React from 'react';